-Water lily aphids form colonies of greenish-brown on the upper surfaces of water lily leaves and various pond margin plants.
+Water lily aphids form colonies on the upper surfaces of water lily leaves and various pond margin plants.

 They are also attracted to dead leaves so removing any yellowing or dead leaves from the pond will help keep them away.

 Control with pesticides can be quite difficult due to access, meaning prevention is often the best cure.

 The simplest way to control these aphids is to keep them from ever becoming a problem, so as soon as you notice them squash them by hand.

 Knowing the aphid’s life cycle can be an advantage.

 The aphids overwinter as eggs on a number of prunus species, e.g. blackthorn, cherries, and plums.

 The eggs hatch in spring, and the aphids feed on the new host plants foliage until early summer when winged forms of the aphid develop.